-You can train a dog to simply spin in one direction, or you can train him to discriminate between left and right.
+Teach your dog, old or young, a new trick of doing a twirl on command.
+You can train a dog to simply spin in one direction, or you can train your pup to discriminate between left and right.
 Either way, all you need to train a dog to spin is a handful of treats.
 If you are clicker training, you should also have a clicker on hand.

-Start with your dog in a standing position.
-It may help to teach your dog to stand on command if you haven't already.
+To teach your dog to spin, you'll want to start with your dog in a standing position.
+If your dog doesn't know how to stand on command, it will be easier to learn that first, and then work on spinning.
 With a few treats in your hand, you're ready to get started.

 - Hold a treat in front of your dog's nose.
-Slowly pull the treat toward the side of your dog's head so he'll have to turn his head to follow it.
+Slowly pull the treat toward the side of your dog's head, so it has to turn its head to follow the treat.

-- Keep pulling the treat around in a circle around your dog's body so he'll have to spin in order to keep track of the treat.
+- Keep pulling the treat in a circle all the way around your dog's body, so it will have to spin in order to keep track of the treat.

-- Once your dog has followed the treat in a complete circle, tell him "yes" or "good" or click your clicker, and give him the treat.
+- Once your dog has followed the treat in a complete circle, tell the pup "yes" or "good," or click your clicker.
+Then quickly give your dog the treat.

 - Repeat steps 2 and 3 several times.